Why you need a VAC at your church

 c.
 A VAC Director of Operations: The DO will run the ground game.
 This person is responsible for organizing and gathering the volunteers, the ushers, the registration tables and coordinating with your janitorial crew for cleanup.
 We will train them on how to handle this.

 3. How will you advertise?
-The best way to bootstrap the first few VAC events is to allow the local VAC president to make regular announcements from the stage at your regular services.
+The best way to bootstrap the first few VAC events is to allow the local VAC president to make regular announcements from the stage at your regular church services.
 You can mention that your church has decided to work with a parachurch ministry and invite the president up.
 The VAC president then gets to announce the event and the senior pastor and staff can encourage folks to show up to the event.
 The president will flash a QR code or website for registration.
 This allows you to send folks to the event without it being a “Church” event.
 Next you should allow the VAC to have a table in the foyer to take signups and answer questions.

 4. Other notes: If you can provide child care, your VAC will grow exponentially faster.